The realities of queer activism in Belarus

 The last attempt to register a public association for LGBTQ+ people was made in 2013.
 The Department of Justice rejected the application and the Supreme Court confirmed the decision, ruling that there was no need to create such an organization as the constitution protects minorities.

 One year later, the architect Mikhail Pischevsky, a gay man, was attacked in Minsk.
 He was beaten so severely that surgeons had to remove 20 percent of his brain to keep him from dying.
 Mikhail never recovered or regained consciousness and died months after the attack.
 A judge ruled that the crime had no homophobic motive, even though it occurred just outside the entrance to a gay nightclub and he was called a pidor by his attacker.

-The mainstream media in Belarus stays silent on LGBT issues.
-Gay life is still largely underground, and most Belarusian, including those who are up for a greater rapprochement with the EU, still consider homosexuality as a disorder.
+The mainstream media in Belarus stays silent on LGBTQ+ issues.
+Gay life is still largely underground, and most Belarusian’s, including those who are up for a greater rapprochement with the EU, still consider homosexuality as a disorder.

-On Sunday 16th during the largest protest so far, tens of thousands of Belarusians took to the streets and the LGBTQ community brought rainbow flags with them.
-There were of course a lot of angry gazes, and some people tried to stop them, but they made it through the march.
+On Sunday 16th, during the largest protest so far, tens of thousands of Belarusians took to the streets and the LGBTQ+ community brought rainbow flags with them.
+There were of course a lot of angry gazes, and some individuals tried to stop the protesters, but they made it through the march.

 When this fight will be over for others, it won’t be over for the queer community in Belarus.
 Their rainbow flags have just come out.
 And they are not going to put them away.